j-e-yosemite/j-e-yosemite.github.io/details.md

 ## Things to do

-####"Nature chose for a tool, not the earthquake or lightning to rend and split asunder, not the stormy torrent or eroding rain, but the tender snow-flowers noiselessly falling through unnumbered centuries." -- John Muir on Yosemite's glacial provenance
+####"Nature chose for a tool, not the earthquake or lightning to rend and split asunder, not the stormy torrent or eroding rain, but the tender snow-flowers noiselessly falling through unnumbered centuries." -- John Muir on Yosemite's glacial origin

 [Winter](http://www.nps.gov/yose/planyourvisit/winter.htm) is our favorite time of year to visit Yosemite, when the crowds give way to Muir's snow-flowers carpeting the Valley.
-Yosemite's [website](http://www.travelyosemite.com/) is an excellent resource for planning your visit, but we have a few highlights below!
+Yosemite's [website](http://www.travelyosemite.com/) is an excellent resource for planning your visit.
+A few recommendations below!

 #### Badger Pass Ski Area